The Way International: Classes

 For years The Way offered a twelve-session, over 33-hour long Power for Abundant Living class, taught live by Wierwille beginning in 1953.
 This class was offered in video and audio tape form from 1968 until it was replaced in 1995 by Martindale's class The Way of Abundance and Power, which was restructured and re-filmed, being released in 2006.
+The class was then replaced by Power for Abundant Living Today in 2022.

 Programs

 The Way Corps and College

 In 1970, Wierwille formalized his selection and training of ministry leaders by starting "The Way Corps".
 The Way Corps' motto is "It Is Written".
 Prior to the First Corps, Wierwille invited a group of Way followers to New Knoxville for training and teaching.
 He disbanded the group for reasons which were never made public, other than a statement in The Way: Living in Love that they "never got it together among themselves", and that Wierwille "gave them the privilege of leaving".
 This group was later referred to as "The Zero Corps".

 In 1977, the Way purchased property in Rome City, Indiana, where the "Family Corps", those adults who wanted to train as leaders but had children or were older (over 40), resided and trained.
 A 200 acre working farm, Rome City, was purchased from the Catholic Church.

 In 1974, The Way purchased the former site of the College of Emporia, a United Presbyterian college in Emporia, Kansas, with an opening enrollment of 400 students.
 It housed the College Division and Way Corps.
 The College Division, a single or two-year program, focused on Biblical study and the Way Corps, a four-year program, focused on future minister or leadership training.
-Activities during the campus residencies included basic mandatory physical activity and other optional activities as desired (jogging, weightlifting, team sports, etc.).
+Activities during the campus residencies included basic mandatory physical activity and other optional activities as desired (such as jogging, weightlifting, and team sports).
 Days were spent on work assignments, usually involving the needs of each campus (such as painting, food service, construction, building renovation, sanitation, gardening).
 Other programs included Biblical research and study nights, led by ministry staff, and typically involved in-depth study of various books of the Bible.
 Before senior year, Way Corps students left for an interim year as missionaries.

 One of the work projects of the Emporia campus was the restoration of the Anderson Memorial Library, a Carnegie library built in 1901 that had fallen into disrepair.
 It was rededicated in 1986 and placed on the National Register of Historic Places on June 25, 1987.

 Upon completion of the four-year curriculum, graduates receive an accredited degree in theology.
 Way Corps duties include "providing spiritual leadership at all levels and carrying out decisions made by the Board of Directors".
 The Way has ordained Way Corps graduates over the years, and both men and women serve as clergy.
 Neither graduation from the Way Corps nor accepting a high leadership position guarantee ordination.